-Real Estate and Finance Attorney David Soble Warns: Small Business Owners and Consumers Must Stop Agreeing To These 5 Contract Provisions
+Small Business Owners and Consumers Must Stop Agreeing To These Five Contract Provisions

-When it comes to signing a contract, whether it be for real estate, a loan, a lease, a car, boat or any type of service, most people will sign a contract with the intention of complying with its terms.
+When it comes to signing a contract—whether it be for real estate, a loan, a lease, a car, boat or any type of service—most people will sign a contract with the intention of following its terms.

-They enter into a contract feeling that its provisions would never apply to them, because they have no intention of defaulting.
+They enter into a contract thinking that its provisions would never apply to them, as they do not intend on defaulting.
 But in the event of unforeseen circumstances, these terms and provisions are meant for when one defaults.

-- Prepayment penalty (“PPP”).
 Essentially, this term makes one pay an additional percentage of the loan balance when paying the balance off in advance of the intended due date.
-For instance, a 3% prepayment penalty on $100,000 means that a fee of $3000 is owed to the lender.
+For instance, a 3% prepayment penalty on $100,000 means that a fee of $3,000 is owed to the lender.
 What a waste.

 Solution: If the lender insists upon having a prepayment penalty, then limit the time for which the term is valid.
 Limit a prepayment penalty for the first 3 years or negotiate a penalty that gets reduced in every passing year.
 For example, a 5% PPP in the first 2 years, gets reduced to 3% for the next 2 years, and 1 % thereafter.
 The best solution is to have no PPP, or wait until the time for the PPP expires.

-- Balloon Payment.
-Having a balloon payment on a loan or promissory note means that the loan may be amortized over a specified time, but the entire balance is due prior to the loan being fully amortized.
-For instance, a $50,000 loan with a 30 year amortization and a 5 year balloon, means that the payments are spread over 30 years, but the remaining balance on the $50,000 is due in 60 month.
+Having a balloon payment on a loan or promissory note means that the loan may be amortized over a specified time, but the entire balance is due before the loan being fully amortized.
+For instance, a $50,000 loan with a 30-year-amortization and a 5-year-balloon means that the payments are spread over 30 years, but the remaining balance on the $50,000 is due in 60 months.
 Failure to pay the balloon payment means that the borrower is in default.

-- Guaranty.
 A guaranty is a provision.
 A guarantor is an individual or company that signs an obligation on behalf of another bound to a contract, usually to ensure that the primary borrower will perform under the contract’s terms.
-In the event that the borrower fails to perform a service or make payments, the guarantor will be called upon to make the payments, pay the entire loan balance, or step in to perform the required service.
-Being a guarantor is different than being a co-maker (discussed in item 4).
-Neither status is good. but a guarantor is not obligated on a loan until a default is actually declared by the lender.
+If the borrower fails to perform a service or make payments, the guarantor will be called upon to make the payments, pay the entire loan balance, or step in to perform the required service.
+Being a guarantor is different than being a co-maker (discussed below).
+Neither status is good, but a guarantor is not obligated on a loan until a default is actually declared by the lender.

 Solution: Negative amortization can occur if the borrower needs a lower payment for a short period of time.
 Ask the lender to modify the loan to accommodate a lower payment.
 If not, then the lender may spread out the difference in interest over several payments at a later date.
 Also, one can ask to extend the time before a default would be declared.